root-project/jsroot/docs/JSROOT.md

     <script type="text/javascript" src="http://your_root_server:8080/jsrootsys/scripts/JSRootCore.js?2d"></script>

-In URL string with JSRootCore.js script one should specify which JSROOT functionality will be loaded:
+In URL string with JSRootCore.js script one can specify which JSROOT functionality should be loaded:

     + '2d' normal drawing for objects like TH1/TCanvas/TGraph
     + 'more2d' more classes for 2D drawing like TH2/TF1/TEllipse